peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-oauth-nonce-endpoint.md

 The OAuth 2.0 Authorization Server MUST include the `nonce_endpoint` metadata in its OAuth 2.0 Authorization Server Metadata if it supports the Nonce Endpoint functionality described in this specification.

+**Note:** The security and configuration of the ``nonce_endpoint`` can vary.
+While a standard configuration might not require client authentication, it is possible to protect this endpoint to enhance the overall security of the system.

 ### Example Metadata

 Below is an example of how an OAuth 2.0 Authorization Server Metadata might include the `nonce_endpoint`: